Arikato111/load-link-nextjs/README.md

   - refresh token '/api/auth/refresh'

 - check auth on server side on `headers` with `authorization`
-- check auth on client side by wjs-cookie`
+- check auth on client side by `js-cookie`
 - after login token will response to client and setCookie with `js-cookie`

 ```js